NateTheGreatX/hacs-nosana-node/README.md

 4. Click **Download** and install the integration.
 5. Restart Home Assistant.

-When installed via HACS, the repository `logomark.svg` is used as the store/integration logo and HACS exposes static files under `/hacsfiles/<repo>/` or `/community/<repo>/`.
+When installed via HACS, the repository `logomark.svg` is used as the store/integration logo.
 For entity pictures in HA, use `/local/...` and ensure the file is in `www/`.

 ### Manual Installation
 1. Copy the `custom_components/nosana_node/` folder to your Home Assistant configuration directory (e.g., `~/.homeassistant/custom_components/nosana_node/`).